 Swimming in Raglan

-Raglan is home to some great swimming spots.
-The fun starts at the estuary footbridge, where children and adults alike can take a refreshing dip into the water while just over the bridge is Raglan’s family beach, Te Kopua - a popular spot for a picnic and a swim.
+For many, young and the adults too, the swimming fun starts at the estuary footbridge with a refreshing dip and just over the bridge is the family-friendly beach Te Kopua, a popular spot for a swim and a picnic.

 Stand Up Paddle-boarding in Raglan